calvinrzachman/kickstart-campaign-dApp/README.md

   Here you will be presented with a collection of information on the campaign including:

+    • Address of the Owner
+    • Balance
+    • Minimum Contribution in Wei
+    • Number of Contributors
+    • Number of Requests

+  From here you can contribute to the campaign or `View Reqeusts`

+  #### Add New Requests (Campaign Managers only)
+  1. Select `View Requests`
+  2. Select `Add Requests`
+  3. Specify the amount to be spent, the recipient, and a short description for the request
+  4. Select `Create Request`

+  #### Approve Requests (Campaign Contributors only)
+  #### Finalize Requests (Campaign Managers only)

+  Note: This application makes use of Infura and the Ethereum Rinkeby Test Network.
+Anytime you make a transaction to the test network you will need to wait for transaction confirmation before the application will display the resulting state changes

   ### Unit test with Mocha
     npm run test